 Our views and attitudes develop in our growing years, due to learning from the environment and/or early childhood experiences.
 They are, thereafter, maintained as inflexible and rigid thinking patterns by constant self-[re]indoctrination of such views.

 If you have experienced frustrations in the past because your desires were unfulfilled, you might develop a typical thinking pattern: “I’ll never get what I want, I know it won’t work out for me; it never does, so why try?”
-This is nothing short of over-generalisation: it becomes deeply ingrained, a “flawed belief.”
+This is nothing short of over-generalization: it becomes deeply ingrained, a “flawed belief.”
 It also leads to the feeling: that happiness is unattainable, as it is predicts the future even when there’s no evidence to back the idea.

 This “flawed belief,” in turn, causes pessimism, depression, and a sense of feeling like a victim of some irreversible fate.
-It also leads to behavioural consequences, inactivity and lethargy.
+It also leads to behavioral consequences, inactivity and lethargy.
 This results in not pursuing your goals actively, or being left with unfulfilled desires.
 This vicious cycle only expands with reinforcement of the belief that, “I’ll never get what I want, so why try?”
 Result: you’ll remain stuck with a self-fulfilling prophecy.

 The question now arises: is there anything we can do about our own self-destructive tendencies?
 The answer is: yes!